raiden-network/microraiden/docs/introduction/introduction.rst

 - **µRaiden** is a many-to-one unidirectional payment channel protocol.

-A payment channel in the **Raiden Network** is based on the same principles as µRaiden, but is laid out bidirectional, so that the roles of sender and receiver are mutable.
+A payment channel in the **Raiden Network** is based on the same principles as µRaiden, but is laid out bidirectionally, so that the roles of sender and receiver are mutable.
 Additionally it uses a special cryptographic protocol to connect the owners of those singular payment channels to form an interconnected network of channels.